 Travels from San Francisco, California, USA

-Kevin Systrom's speaking fee falls within range: $75,000 and above (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Kevin Systrom's speaking fee falls within range: Over $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 One of the most successful entrepreneurs of his generation, Kevin Systrom is the co-founder and CEO of Instagram.
 He and his founding partner, Mike Krieger made headlines in 2012 when they sold the immensely popular photo-sharing app to Facebook for $1billion.
 Systrom has maintained Instagram’s independence from its parent company and continues to lead engagement levels in comparison to its rivals, an accomplishment its founder attributes to the uniquely positive, safe, and clean atmosphere the app’s codes have been designed to promote.

 Systrom drew from 10 years of life and work experience to build Instagram.
 A Stanford graduate, he had studied photography in Italy on an exchange program, which exposed him to different techniques he could use to enhance the colors in his photos.
 After his trip, the idea lay dormant for years, until his time at Google when he started thinking about starting a company based on photo sharing and HTML5.
 Though Systrom had worked at corporate development at Google, he had learned to code in his spare time.
 He also learned more about programming and building a website at Nextstop, the startup he was working for when he started to create Burbn, the first iteration of Instagram.

 Systrom raised $500,000 from VCs and hired a team, the first of which was Mike Krieger.
 The two stripped Burbn down to its simplest form and changed the name to Instagram, combining the concepts of an instant camera and a telegram.
 Once it was launched in 2010, the platform gained 100,000 users in one week, and then jumped to 1 million in one month.